RSS

 Uralchem invests 300 million rubles in the production of Russia's first vegetable protein from peas

-Gafarov said that the plant for the production of pea flour isolate by extraction with a capacity of 200 kg/h will be launched by the end of 2021 in Skolkovo.
+Gafarov clarified that the plant for the production of pea flour isolate by extraction with a capacity of 200 kg/h will be launched by the end of 2021 in Skolkovo.
 By mid-July 2021, Uralchem is negotiating cooperation with partners, mainly with research institutes, he added.

 Notes